nordlow/druntime/src/gc/impl/fastalloc/post.md

 performance by about 40% for `N` being 16 and 32 compared to a non-locked version of `gc_malloc` when `N` is _not_ known at compile-time.
 That's why I'm benchmarking them in gctester.d.
-This is motivated by the fact that calls to `new T()` can be optimized to make use of these overloads for non-mutable storage of `T` because `T.sizeof` is in this case known at compile-time.
+This is motivated by the fact that calls to `new T()` can be optimized to make use of these overloads for non-shared storage of `T` because `T.sizeof` is in this case known at compile-time.
 And yes, I'm aware of that this optimization only works for instances of `T` that are not immediately being cast to immutable and shared.
 Handling this might be solved by implementing support in the compiler for a lowering to, say, `__to_immutable(x)` or `__to_shared(x)` that copy these allocations to the global allocator `gGcx`.

 Note that it, opposite to the current conservative implementation, makes use of `static foreach` when generating distinct pool types for different size classes